codeclarity/server-side-boilerplate/readme.md

 # Team
 Project is ran and sponsored by Joshua Canfield of Code Clarity (TM).
 We will be releasing a Wordpress Framework along with our Freelancer's Client Login with-in the next few months.
 Any questions can be directed to support@icodeclarity.com.
-This project is licensed as 100% Free-Use.
+This project is licensed under The PostgreSQL License (PostgreSQL).

 # License